es2681/NYC_Tree_Census/README.md

 ### Top Tree Species per Borough
 The TreesCount! survey identified 132 individual species of trees in NYC.
 See the [NYC_Trees_Count.csv](https://github.com/es2681/NYC_Tree_Census/blob/main/NYC_Trees_Count.csv) file for a count of all tree species.
 Listed below are the top ten tree species found in each borough.
-Four species (Honeylocust, London Planetree, Callery Pear, and Pin Oak) were in the top ten for each borough.
-American Elm and American Linden only made the top ten list for Manhattan, while Green Ash was on the top ten list for only Queens and both Sweetgum and Maple were of the ten most common species for only Staten Island.
+Four species (Honeylocust, London Planetree, Callery Pear, and Pin Oak) were in the top ten for all boroughs.
+American Elm and American Linden made the top ten only in Manhattan, while Green Ash was only in the top ten for Queens.
+Both Sweetgum and Maple were of the ten most common species for only Staten Island.
 | Rank | Manhattan | Brooklyn | Queens | Bronx | Staten Island |
 | --- | --- | --- | --- | --- | --- |
 | 1 | Honeylocust | London Planetree | London Planetree | Honeylocust | Callery Pear |